Experience big waves, beautiful beaches, and the best view of the Caribbean sunset.

 The west is also home to small inns and paradores that blend into the relaxing coastal lifestyle and give visitors authentic Island charm.
 Hacienda El Jibarito in San Sebastián, Parador Villa Parguera in Lajas, Parador El Faro in Aguadilla, La Jamaca in Lajas, and Lazy Parrot Inn in Rincón are just a few of the cozy options you will find in the region.

 Are you looking for a resort with world-class amenities while still being close to the beach?
 Copamarina Beach Resort in Guánica, Villa Montaña Beach Resort, and Royal Isabela, both in Isabela, offer luxurious perks, suites with a view, and breathtaking backdrops for special occasions and your next favorite picture.
 Copamarina and Royal Isabela also boast some of the best culinary experiences in the region at Restaurante Alexandra and Jota Restaurant, respectively.
+If you are traveling with your family, Mayagüez Resort and Casino in Mayagüez is an excellent option, surrounded by breathtaking beaches, impressive views, and an exciting water park.

 Other hotels in the area include Rincón Beach Resort in Añasco, Aquarius Vacation Club and Boho Beach Club in Cabo Rojo, Hotel El Guajataca in Quebradillas, Rincón of the Seas and Villa Cofresí Hotel and Restaurant in Rincón, the Holiday Inn Mayagüez and Tropical Casino in Mayagüez, and the Parguera Plaza Hotel in Lajas.